 Specify Required Privacy Controls Associated with PI

 Goal For Incoming, Internally Generated and Outgoing PI, specify the privacy controls required to enforce the privacy policy associated with the PI.
 Privacy controls may be pre-defined or may be derived.
-In either case, privacy controls are typically associated with specific Fair Information Practices Principles (FIPPs) that apply to the PI.

 Definition Control is a process designed to provide reasonable assurance regarding the achievement of stated objectives.

-Definition Privacy Controls are administrative, technical and physical safeguards employed within an organization or Privacy Domain in order to protect PI.
-They are the means by which privacy policies are satisfied in an operational setting.
+Definition Privacy Controls are administrative, technical and physical requirements employed within an organization or Domain in order to protect and manage PI.
+They express how privacy policies must be satisfied in an operational setting.

 Specify Inherited Privacy Controls

-Objective Specify the required Privacy Controls which are inherited from Privacy Domains or Systems within Privacy Domains.
+Objective Specify the required Privacy Controls that are inherited from Domains or Systems or Processes.

-Example:
+Task 14 Example:

 The utility inherits a Privacy Control associated with the Electric Vehicle’s ID (EVID) from the vehicle manufacturer’s privacy policies.

-The utility inherits the consumer’s Operational Privacy Control Requirements, expressed as privacy preferences, via a link with the customer communications portal when she plugs her EV into friend Rick’s charging station.
+The utility inherits Customer One’s Operational Privacy Control Requirements, expressed as privacy preferences, via a link with the customer communications portal when she plugs her EV into Customer Two’s charging station.

-The utility must apply Jane’s privacy preferences to the current transaction.
-The Utility accesses Jane’s privacy preferences and learns that Jane does not want her association with Rick exported to the Utility’s third party partners.
-Even though Rick’s privacy settings differ around his PI, Jane’s non-consent to the association being transmitted out of the Utility’s privacy domain is sufficient to prevent commutative association.
-Thus if Rick were to charge his car’s batteries at Jane’s, the association between them would also not be shared with third parties.
+The utility must apply Customer One’s privacy preferences to the current transaction.
+The Utility accesses Customer One’s privacy preferences and learns that Customer One does not want her association with Customer Two exported to the Utility’s third party partners.
+Even though Customer Two’s privacy settings differ regarding his own PI, Customer One’s non-consent to the association being transmitted out of the Utility’s privacy domain is sufficient to prevent commutative association.
+Similarly, if Customer Two were to charge his car’s batteries at Customer One’s location, the association between them would also not be shared with third parties.

 Specify Internal Privacy Controls

-Objective Specify the Privacy Controls which are mandated by internal Privacy Domain policies.
+Objective Specify the Privacy Controls that are mandated by internal Domain policies.

-Example
+Task 15 Example

 Use Limitation Internal Privacy Controls

-The Utility complies with California Code SB 1476 of 2010 (Public Utilities Code §§ 8380-8381 Use Limitation).
+The Utility has adopted and complies with California Code SB 1476 of 2010 (Public Utilities Code §§ 8380-8381 Use Limitation).

-It implements the 2011 California Public Utility Commission (CPUC) privacy rules, recognizing the CPUC’s regulatory privacy jurisdiction over it and third parties with which it shares customer data.
+It also implements the 2011 California Public Utility Commission (CPUC) privacy rules, recognizing the CPUC’s regulatory privacy jurisdiction over it and third parties with which it shares customer data.

-Further, it adopts NIST 800-53 Appendix J’s “Control Family” on Use Limitation – e.g. it evaluates any proposed new instances of sharing PII with third parties to assess whether they are authorized and whether additional or new public notice is required.
+Further, it adopts NIST 800-53 Appendix J’s “Control Family” on Use Limitation – e.g. it evaluates any proposed new instances of sharing PI with third parties to assess whether they are authorized and whether additional or new public notice is required.

 Specify Exported Privacy Controls

-Objective Specify the Privacy Controls which must be exported to other Privacy Domains or to Systems within Privacy Domains.
+Objective Specify the Privacy Controls that must be exported to other Domains or to Systems or Business Processes within Domains.

-Example
+Task 16 Example

-The Utility exports Jane’s privacy preferences associated with her PI to its third party partner, whose systems are capable of understanding and enforcing these preferences.
-One of her privacy control requirements is to not share her EVID with marketing aggregators or advertisers.
+The Utility exports Customer One’s privacy preferences associated with her PI to its third party partner, whose systems are capable of understanding and enforcing these preferences.
+One of her privacy control requirements is to not share her EVID and any PI associated with the use of the Utility’s vehicle charging system with marketing aggregators or advertisers.

-Identify Functional Services Necessary to Support Privacy Controls
+Identify Services and Functions Necessary to Support Privacy Controls

 Privacy controls are usually stated in the form of a policy declaration or requirement and not in a way that is immediately actionable or implementable.
-Until now, we have been concerned with the real-world, human side of privacy but we need now to turn attention to the digital world and “system-level” concerns.
-“Services” provide the bridge between those requirements and a privacy management implementation by providing privacy constraints on system-level actions governing the flow of PI between touch points.
+Until now, we have been concerned with the real-world, human side of privacy but we need now to turn attention to the procedures, business processes and technical system-level, components that actually enable privacy.
+Services and their associated Functions provide the bridge between Privacy Controls and a privacy management implementation by instantiating business and system-level actions governing PI.